General Electric GE9X: Design

 The GE9X increases fuel efficiency by 10% over the GE90.
 Its 61:1 overall pressure ratio should help provide a 5% lower thrust specific fuel consumption (TSFC) than the XWB-97 with maintenance costs comparable to the GE90-115B.
 The initial thrust of 105,000 lbf will be followed by 102,000 and 93,000 lbf derated variants.
 GE invested more than $2 billion for its development.
 Its nacelle is 184 in wide.

 Most of the efficiency increase comes from the better propulsion efficiency of the higher-bypass-ratio fan.
 The bypass ratio is planned for 10:1.
 The fan is housed in 134 in diameter case.
-It has 16 blades, whereas the GE90 has 22 and the GEnx has 18.
-This makes the engine lighter, and allows the low pressure (LP) fan and booster to spin faster to better match its speed with the LP turbine.
-The fan blades feature steel leading edges and glass-fibre trailing edges to better absorb bird strikes with more flexibility than carbon fiber.
+The GE9X has 16 blades, whereas the similarly sized GE90 has 22 and the smaller GEnx has 18.
+Having fewer fan blades reduces the engine weight, improves aerodynamic efficiency, and allows the low pressure (LP) fan and booster to spin faster to better match its speed with the LP turbine.
+The fan blades feature steel leading edges and fiberglass trailing edges to better absorb bird strikes with more flexibility than carbon fiber.
 Fourth generation carbon fiber composite materials, comprising the bulk of the fan blades, make them lighter, thinner, stronger, and more efficient.
-Using a composite fan case will also reduce weight.
+The GE9X also uses a carbon fiber composite fan case, first developed for the GEnx, to further reduce weight.